jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

 ``library`` and ``executables`` stanzas.

 For libraries defined in the current scope, you can either use the real name or the public name.
-For libraries that are part of the installed world, or for libraries that are part of the current workspace but in another scope, you need to use the public name.
+For libraries that are part of the :term:`installed world`, or for libraries that are part of the current workspace but in another scope, you need to use the public name.
 For instance: ``(libraries base re)``.

-When resolving libraries, ones that are part of the workspace are always preferred to ones that are part of the installed world.
+When resolving libraries, ones that are part of the workspace are always preferred to ones that are part of the :term:`installed world`.

 Alternative Dependencies
 ------------------------

 Sometimes, one doesn't want to depend on a specific library but rather on whatever is already installed, e.g., to use a different backend, depending on the target.